1/f^{3/2} Spectral Density at the Phonon Bottleneck: Analytic form of the relaxation

-for large $\omega < \sigma $ (cf Eq. \ref{one}, Eq. \ref{vomega}).
-This justifies the close approximation of the exact form by Eq. \ref{one}, as displayed in Fig. \ref{Fig1}.
-However, the high order terms in $\omega$ in Eq. \ref{chipp} ensure that the true asymptotic behavior of $|\chi''|/\omega$ as $\omega \rightarrow \infty$ is $1/\omega^2$, with a crossover to this form at $\omega \sim \sigma$.
-Thus the anomalous `$\alpha = 3/2$' scaling applies to the range $1/\sigma <\omega < \sigma $ and only the divergence of $\sigma$ would extend its range to infinity.
-Nevertheless, as illustrated in Fig. \ref{Fig4}, for finite $\sigma$, the crossover is particularly sharp and has negligible effect on the power law scaling at smaller $\omega$.
-Were such behavior encountered in experiment, it would surely be interpreted as an asymptotic $1/\omega^{3/2}$ power law as one would have to access unfeasibly small values of $|\chi''|/\omega$ to see the crossover.
+The real and imaginary parts of the susceptibility, on log-log scales, are illustrated in Fig. \ref{Fig2} where there is a very clear structure of three linear regimes.
+According to Eq. \ref{chipp}, for large for large $\omega < \sigma$,

-A similar analysis of the coupled equations shows that the existence of a frequency-dependent susceptibility $\chi(\omega)$ strictly implies either that $dw/dt = 0$ (the case already discussed) or $a=0$, where Debye relaxation is recovered.
-Thus the two equations become:
+which picks out the `middle' regime in Fig. \ref{Fig2}, while for $\omega>\sigma$, high order terms in Eq. \ref{chipp} ensure that the true asymptotic behavior is $1/\omega^2$, with a crossover to this form at $\omega \sim \sigma$.
+Thus `$\alpha = 3/2$' scaling applies to the range $1/\sigma <\omega < \sigma $ and only the divergence of $\sigma$ would extend its range to infinity.
+Nevertheless, as illustrated in Fig. \ref{Fig2}, for finite $\sigma$, the crossover is particularly sharp and has negligible effect on the power law scaling at smaller $\omega$.